 Whether or not you want a handle comes down to personal preference.
 A well-insulated travel mug won't get hot on the outside when it has a hot liquid inside (or cold when it has a cold liquid inside), so a handle isn't needed to protect your hand.
 Even so, many people prefer to grip a handle when they sip from their mug.

 With most tumbler-style travel mugs, you have the option of buying a handle/holder separately.
 For example, if you opt for the 30-ounce RTIC mug on our shortlist, you can buy a handle that will fit it from Aoocan.

 Roughly 20 million trees are cut down to make paper cups each year.
 Consider asking your barista to pour your to-go coffee into your travel mug to help out the environment.

 If you don't want your drink to leak or dribble all over the place, look for a travel mug with a leak-proof seal.
 This will allow you to carry it in a bag, rucksack, or briefcase with the knowledge that the contents won't spill all over your belongings.

 The RTIC travel mug comes with a lid, but some customers complain that it’s not splash-proof.
 If you purchase a mug with a seal that isn’t leak-proof, you may end up needing to purchase another lid separately.
 GetiGrip makes a replacement lid that some RTIC owners have found satisfactory.

-BPA — or Bisphenol A — is a chemical compound that can leach from plastics into food and drinks.
-Because it’s been linked to various health concerns, we recommend going with a BPA-free travel mug.
+BPA — or Bisphenol A — is a harmful chemical compound that can leach from plastics into food and drinks.
+We recommend going with a BPA-free travel mug.